asrafulashiq/my-academic-site/content/home/experience.md

         * Developed a framework for cross-domain few-shot learning that utilizes unlabeled images from novel dataset during meta-training.
         * Proposed a weakly supervised temporal action localization method using metric learning that only requires video-level action instances as supervision during training.
-        * Developed a deep learning model with hybrid attention mechanism (**HAMNet**) for solving the issues of action completeness and background modeling in temporal action localization with weak supervision, outperforming SOTA methods by atleast 2.8%.
+        * Developed a deep learning model with hybrid attention mechanism (_HAMNet_) for solving the issues of action completeness and background modeling in temporal action localization with weak supervision, outperforming SOTA methods by atleast _2.8_%.
         * Created a system that automatically tracks passengers and items, and detects unusual activities (baggage theft, left-behind items, etc.) at an airport security checkpoint (demo [video](https://drive.google.com/file/d/1KNUabcVEKMsFvQQ1u_NB5ZI6J9kRHuEe/view?usp=sharing)).